 - High-output failure - this occurs when cardiac output is normal or increased in the face of much increased needs.
 It can occur with a normal heart but even earlier if there is heart disease.
 Causes include:

 - Arteriovenous malformations.

-In general, the heart fails as a whole, but sometimes a disproportionate burden falls on one ventricle, and this influences the pattern of symptoms and signs.
+In general, the heart fails as a whole.
+However, sometimes a disproportionate burden falls on one ventricle and this influences the pattern of symptoms and signs.
 There is no symptom or sign that is both sensitive and specific for chronic heart failure.

 - Dyspnoea and fatigue (may limit exercise tolerance).

 - Fluid retention (may cause pulmonary or peripheral oedema).

 - Nocturnal cough (± pink frothy sputum) or wheeze.